Climate Change (album): Promotional singles

 "Freedom" was released on January 8, 2016.
 The official music video was uploaded to Pitbull's Vevo on February 10, 2016.

 "Bad Man" featuring Robin Thicke, Joe Perry and Travis Barker was released on February 14, 2016, and was performed the following night as the closing number to the 58th Annual Grammy Awards.
 The official music video was uploaded to Pitbull's VEVO channel on April 20, 2017.

 Other songs

 "FREE.K" was released on October 23, 2015.
-It was intended to be included in Climate Change, but it didn't make the final cut for the standard edition.
+It was intended to be included in Climate Change, but it did not make the final cut for the standard edition.
 However, the song was included on the Japanese release of the album under the title "Freak".

 "Educate Ya" serves as track 9 to the album which features vocals from American singer-songwriter Jason Derulo.

 "Dedicated" serves as track 11 to the album which features vocals from American singers R. Kelly and Austin Mahone.